Judge rejects claims of election violations in Detroit - NewsBreak

 Judge rejects claims of election violations in Detroit

-DETROIT (AP) — A judge threw out a lawsuit Monday that challenged voting by absentee ballot in Detroit, saying a Republican candidate for secretary of state failed to produce any evidence of violations.
+A judge threw out a lawsuit Monday that challenged voting by absentee ballot in Detroit , saying a Republican candidate for secretary of state failed to produce any evidence of violations.

 “Plaintiffs have raised a red flag of election law violations and corruption concerning Detroit's procedures for the November 8th election.
 This court's ruling takes down that flag,” Wayne County Judge Tim Kenny wrote.